painot/Cuddleware/README.md

 - Module with mathematical aura
 - Module with random ahh stuff as well
 - Module with cuddles, tickles n snuggles (kawaii ahh mf)

+- I am NOT a pro btw 😭😭

 ### Features
 - Math stuff